picocontainer/PicoContainer1.9/README.md

 ![](https://user-images.githubusercontent.com/82182/163056846-899bcdcc-61aa-408c-8a7c-a38e310d3190.png)

-There's a source file that doesn't compile.
+There's a source file that does not compile.
 You'd never normally check that it, but it serves as a clear stop-the-build trick for the sake of comparison of build technologies.
 Try it with `bazel build //src/java/org/picocontainer/redherring:RedHerring`.
 This isn't a problem for the bazel builds we count as important as nothing depends on this BUILD target in the DAG.
 Take a [look at the directory](https://github.com/picocontainer/PicoContainer1.9/tree/main/src/java/org/picocontainer/redherring/)